What growers and landscapers need to know about box tree moth

 The box tree moth was detected at three locations in Michigan this spring, but the Michigan Department of Agriculture and Rural Development (MDARD) and USDA APHIS have removed the threat in those locations.

-In addition to the webinar, MSU Extension is also partnering with MDARD and USDA APHIS to implement an early detection insect trapping program with citizens to learn if the box tree moth has been introduced elsewhere in Michigan.
-While MDARD nursery inspectors are actively inspecting commercial boxwood crops for box tree moth, MSU Extension is also asking nursery growers who currently grow boxwood or landscapers who have recently installed boxwoods in either 2020 or 2021 to check them for signs of infestation as described below, to consider use of box tree moth pheromone traps, and to report any positive or suspicious finds.
+Michigan State University Extension is partnering with MDARD and USDA APHIS to implement an early detection insect trapping program with citizens to learn if the box tree moth has been introduced elsewhere in Michigan.
+While MDARD nursery inspectors are actively inspecting commercial boxwood crops for box tree moth, MSU Extension is also asking nursery growers who currently grow boxwood or landscapers who have recently installed boxwoods in 2020 or 2021 to check them for signs of infestation as described below, to consider using box tree moth pheromone traps, and to report any positive or suspicious finds.

 Signs of the box tree moth

 Box tree moth caterpillars only feed and reproduce on boxwood (Buxus spp.).
 First, you will see the beginning of defoliation of the boxwood leaves (Photo 1).
 If you begin to see signs of damage, check the boxwood plants for caterpillars (0.25 inches after egg hatch to 1.5 inches long when mature), which are lime green with black stripes and have white spots and hairs (Photo 2).
 The caterpillars have a shiny black head.
 As feeding progresses, caterpillars eat the leaves and bark, leaving only the midribs of leaves (Photo 3).
 With extensive feeding damage, you will see webbing from caterpillar silk and the eventual death of the plants.

 The adult moths are distinctive and have both a light morph (iridescent white wings with brown border, brown body [Photo 4]) and a dark morph (brown body and wings with white forewing spots [Photo 5]).